-The next day at morning workout, everything went as usual, except Scott wasn’t there.
-I was relieved.
-When I walked onto the deck in the afternoon, everyone stopped talking.
-I saw Scott, sitting in a stretching group.
-I thought, “Let him do the apologizing.”
+The next day at morning workout, everything is as usual, except Scott isn’t there.
+I’m relieved.
+When I walk onto the deck in the afternoon, everyone stops talking.
+I see Scott, sitting in a stretching group.
+I decide, “Let him do the apologizing.”

-I sat next to Lydia.
-Everyone was watching us.
+I sit next to Lydia.
+Everyone is watching us.

 “Am I the new celebrity around here?”

-“I don’t think celebrity is the right word,” she mumbled.
+“I don’t think celebrity is the right word,” she mumbles.

 “Are you going to take Scott’s side in this?”